TheBuckeyeMan/Databricks_Multi_Module_IAC/README.md

 2. If you have not already signed up for databricks, create a databricks account

+3. Line 10 on module databrickss3roles ensure the value is Service = "ec2.amazonaws.com" and deploy the IAM Role

-3. Click on create workspace -> Select Manual
+4. Click on create workspace -> Select Manual
    - Give your workspace a name for your project, select the same aws reion your resources are set up in
    - Select Region
    - Give Storage Config a name(Raw, Trusted, or Refined)(Raw recomended)
    - Add the bucket name of the Raw, Trusted, or Refined bucket(Raw recomended)
-   - Add a placeholder IAM Role, you will update this later
+   - Add the IAM role ARN you created in step 3

 3. Deploy the module databrickss3roles via terraform to get the nessasary IAM Roles created in AWS